tellaw/jsdock/README.md

 ```
 Here, we do inject an apache configuration inside the container.

+## Network

+JSDock automatically add a network called jsdock_net to all of the container it managed.
+This makes possible for you to communicate beetween too servers using the alias you declared in the JSON Profile.

 ## Some samples for the configuration.
 I wanted to share with you the samples of my configurations.
 This may help you to start quickly.
 All files are stored in the following github project :